 If the new research is correct, his estate planning was the exception rather than the rule.
 This is a shame.
 Similar research quoted in the same Independent article found that “families could be paying an avoidable tax bill of more than £80,000 because parents are too embarrassed to talk about their financial future.”
 Most of us would much rather avoid such as situation.

-If the IHT rate does go up in the near future, then Inheritance Tax planning becomes all the more important.
-In short, it’s even more essential to use legal strategies to prevent assets becoming subject to the tax.
+If the IHT rate goes up in the near future as had been touted for some time, then Inheritance Tax planning becomes all the more important.
+In short, it’s essential to use legal strategies to prevent assets becoming subject to the tax.
 For example, the 7-year rule allows you to gift assets and not pay IHT on them – as long as you live for 7 years after making the gift.
 Depending on your circumstances and those of your spouse, it might make financial sense to make gifts to your partner.
 Giving to charity can also help lower your Inheritance Tax bill.
 You’re also allowed to give away up to £3,000 per year, tax free, and give money to children and grandchildren when they get married.

 Rather more complex, but important for certain types of estate planning, is putting money, property or investments into a trust.
 Getting this right can be complex, but if done properly it can ensure these assets are no longer part of your taxable estate.